Main Line Therapy Solutions, LLC

 Jessica Burman, PsyD (Haverford & Lafayette Hill)

-Dr. Burman is a Licensed Clinical Psychologist.
-She received her Masters and Doctorate in Psychology from Widener University.
-Most recently, Dr. Burman conducted therapy within a college counseling center where she worked with individuals presenting a variety of issues including anxiety, depression, adjustment and family dynamic issues, stages of life difficulties and personality disorders.
+Dr. Jessica Burman is a Licensed Psychologist.
+She received her Masters and Doctorate degrees in Psychology from the Institute for Graduate Clinical Psychology at Widener University.
+Dr. Burman has experience conducting therapy within a college counseling center where she worked with individuals presenting with a variety of issues including anxiety, depression, adjustment and family dynamic issues, stages of life difficulties and personality disorders.
 She also has experience as a school psychologist and has conducted research on children with learning disabilities.
 Dr. Burman works with pre-adolescents through adults and takes a relational approach in therapy to help clients explore maladaptive patterns in their relationships.

-Monica DiLaurenzo, MA, LPC (Haverford, Lafayette Hill & Malvern)
+Monica DiLaurenzo, LPC (Haverford, Lafayette Hill & Malvern)

 Kaitlyn Harkins, LPC (Haverford and Philadelphia)

 Kaitlyn Harkins earned her Masters of Education in Counseling from The Pennsylvania State University.
 She has a national counseling certification and is a Licensed Professional Counselor.
 Kaitlyn has experience working with adolescents, young adults and adults in a variety of settings including in the community, intensive outpatient programs, and universities.
-Kaitlyn has experience treating those with depression, anxiety, substance abuse, eating disorders, and adjustment issues.
-She incorporates a strengths-based approach and utilizes motivational interviewing and cognitive behavioral therapy.
+Kaitlyn has treated those with depression, anxiety, substance abuse, eating disorders, and adjustment issues.
+She incorporates a strengths-based approach and utilizes motivational interviewing and cognitive-behavioral therapy.
 Kaitlyn received the unsung hero award from Caron Treatment Centers in 2018.

 Charles Jacob, Ph.D.
 (Haverford)

-Dr. Charles Jacob received his doctorate at the Pennsylvania State University and is currently a full time faculty member in the Human Development/Quantitative Methods Division at the University of Pennsylvania’s Graduate School of Education.
-He has been working in mental health since 2000 and holds licenses in Pennsylvania as a psychologist, a professional counselor and a marriage and family therapist.
+Dr. Charles Jacob received his doctorate at the Pennsylvania State University and works as a full-time faculty member in the Human Development/Quantitative Methods Division at the University of Pennsylvania’s Graduate School of Education.
+He has been providing mental health care since 2000 and holds licenses in Pennsylvania as a psychologist, a professional counselor, and a marriage and family therapist.
 He is the past president of the PA branch of the American Counseling Association, author of a myriad of scholarly articles, and has presented at academic conferences and colloquiums all over the world.
 In addition to treating depression, anxiety, and other general psychological concerns, Dr. Jacob specializes in family and couples counseling, addictions counseling, and grief counseling.
 He embraces an existential approach to therapy, in that he is concerned with the “why” of problem development as much as the “how.”
 His approach to treatment is to help individuals, couples, and families develop strategies to address and correct specific problems as well as develop a deeper understanding of why these problems surfaced in the first place.
 When not engaged in teaching, research, and clinical practice, Dr. Jacob enjoys spending time with his wife, children, and cats.

 Lauren Keith, LPC (Haverford & Lafayette Hill)